PioBeat/GravSupport/README.md

 Support the plugin if you like it:
 - Tell your friends who are using IntelliJ and Grav about this plugin
 - Star it at GitHub
-- Start it on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support)
+- Star it on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support)
 - Report bugs or feature requests or even fix / implement them
 - Reach out to me directly at dominik@offbeat-pioneer.net

 ### Implement features or fix bugs

 Fork this repository to your own GitHub account and then clone it to your local device.
 Open a pull request with improvements.

 Please read the [IntelliJ Platform SDK Documentation](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html) on how to set up the development environment.

 ### Reporting issue